DS and Mezzo's 20th and 16th birthdays respectively occur during the time they're stuck in the mindscapes.

 Arceus, referred to as the Alpha and the Many Armed One, among other names.

 Teresa and Jacob, after the latter was hit by a wild Pokémon's Toxic.
+He does end up getting cured though.

 AU!Tagg has one of these in the PMD-B timeline, which likely influenced his decision to entomb himself in his vault with the Adamant Orb.